How to Win As A Challenger Brand

 A white paper by Kleber & Associates

 Throughout our history and popular culture, people have always related to the punchy underdog.
-These unknown ‘challengers’ arise from nowhere to confront established leaders, disrupt the status quo, and achieve success when all the odds are stacked against them.
+These unknown ‘challengers’, often referred to as challenger brands, arise from nowhere to confront established leaders, disrupt the status quo, and achieve success when all the odds are stacked against them.
+In the world of marketing, challenger brand marketing strategies are designed to position these lesser-known brands as alternatives to more established competitors, using tactics such as innovation and disruption to gain a foothold in the market.
 Think David versus Goliath, Nikola Tesla versus Thomas Edison, or Rocky Balboa versus Clubber Lang – these challengers were counted out by the popular establishment, but achieved victory with speed, careful planning, and ingenuity.

 While history and the movies are filled with challengers, so is the business world.
 These “challenger brands” have found ways to excel in a crowded field of established competitors.
 Classic challenger brand stories include Avis against Hertz, Pepsi against Coke, or Apple against Microsoft.
 With compelling storytelling, out-of-the-box-thinking, innovative market strategies, these challengers boldly nibble at the market share of industry giants, often achieving great success.
 Established brands that rely on their good name and attempt to stay above the fray can often find themselves overtaken by innovative newcomers.

 Home and building products companies today have more tools and opportunities to challenge their competitors and attack the market from multiple angles.
 The key to success is committing to a strategy and doggedly pursuing it.
 We’ll show how with the right strategies, home and building product companies can build their brands, grow market share and increase profitability – no matter what their size.